CSCfi/csc-user-guide/CONTRIBUTING.md

         - If your commits aren't showing up on the pull request, i.e., the pull request isn't updating when making new commits, try switching the base branch ('Edit' button, top-right) from `master` to something else and then back again.
     - Write meaningful pull request messages, so it is easier for reviewers to do their job.
     - Communicate!
 Use "WIP" (= Work In Progress) in your pull request title, if you don't wish the branch to be merged to master (i.e. you want to continue working with it).
- - Once your PR has been accepted, remove the temporary branch (if not deleted by an admin at merge)
+ - Once your PR has been accepted, remove the temporary branch (if not deleted automatically at merge)

 #### Reviewer